isaacrudy/2800-202210-BBY18/readme.txt

 [Dennis Relos], [A00928787], [Set C], [May 6]
 [Isaac Rudy],   [A01261260], [Set B], [May 6]

-This assignment is [enter percent]% complete.
+This assignment is 100% complete.

-[explanation if not complete, what is working/not working]

 Citations: